Retire in Granada, Spain

 What is it like to retire in Granada?

 "Granada is a popular destination for retirees due to its mild climate, beautiful scenery, and vibrant culture.
 There is an active expat community in Granada, with many retirees taking advantage of the city's many cultural attractions, such as the Alhambra Palace and the Generalife Gardens.
 There are also plenty of recreational activities to enjoy, such as hiking in the Sierra Nevada mountains, exploring the city's many parks, and taking part in the city's many festivals.
-For those looking for a more active nightlife, Granada has plenty of bars, clubs, and restaurants to explore," explained one retiree living in Granada.
+For those looking for a more active nightlife, Granada has plenty of bars, clubs, and restaurants to explore," remarked one retiree in Granada.

 What advice do overseas retirees have for others considering retiring abroad?